The Boxer Armoured Vehicle and the British Army

 This is an interesting video as it shows the early 6×6 MRAV on a test track.

-A March 27th 2018 article in the Telegraph claimed the MoD was getting closer to an order for Boxer.
+A March 27th 2018 article in the Telegraph claimed the MoD was getting closer to order for Boxer.

 Britain’s military is closing in on a multi-billion pound deal to equip the army with eight-wheeled armoured vehicles that will form a key part of the country’s future combat strategy.
 Defence sources say the Ministry of Defence is requesting information about pricing ahead of a potential purchase of hundreds of Mechanised Infantry Vehicles (MIV).
 Although not an order, the request for information – due to be made any day – will help military planners cost up the deal ahead of a so-called “main gate” decision on whether to go ahead.
 It is thought the MoD could ultimately order as many as 500 MIVs at a cost of up to £2bn.

-This was yet another media article that contributed to the speculation regarding MIV and its acquisition strategy, especially in balancing speed into service and degree by which the UK supply chain can be established.
+This was yet another media article that contributed to the speculation regarding MIV and its acquisition strategy, especially in balancing speed into service and the degree by which the UK supply chain can be established.

 The Governments confirmed their chosen position on the 31st of March 2018 with the following statement;